Al-Marwani Mosque: History

-Modern construction of the El-Marwani Mosque
+Modern construction of the Marwani prayer hall

+Al-Marwani consists of two parts: The first section, corridors of the triple gate, consists of three corridors.
+The first corridor runs from the main door, the second is a hallway with storage, and the third is now closed with stone, possibly dating to the same period of the Umayyad.
+The second section, a large settlement area, consists of thirteen terraces of giant pillars.
+The weight of some of those stones is several tons.
+There is a high ceiling and a small door connecting the two sections.
+The area of Marwani is about four dunums, four point five acres, or precisely 3750 m2.
+It can accommodate approximately 4,000 worshipers.

+This Musalla is the largest roofed area in Al-Aqsa and has 16 standing stone towers on strong stone pillars.
+It is entered by going down a flight of stairs near Bi'r al-Waraqah (under al-Qibli musalla) to the northeast of the al-Aqsa Mosque building, or down a newly constructed grand staircase to two northern arches near the east enclosure wall of al-Aqsa.

 In the winter of 1996 the Jerusalem Islamic Waqf acquired a permit to use Solomon's Stables as an alternative place of worship for occasional rainy days of the holy month of Ramadan.
 Later the Waqf declared that it aimed to create a mosque for 10,000 worshippers, making it the largest mosque in the country.
 This move was designed to strengthen the Muslim claim over the Temple Mount.
+The Committee for the Prevention of Destruction of Antiquities on the Temple Mount, a group of Israeli archeologists, alleged that construction of the new prayer hall was an attempt by the Waqf to remove archeological evidence that a Jewish temple ever stood at the Temple Mount.

 The Waqf began digging a huge hole in the southeastern area of the Temple Mount, without a permit from the Jerusalem municipality or archaeological supervision using tractors and heavy vehicles.
 This action drew criticism from archaeologists, who said that archaeological strata and artifacts were being damaged in the process and the excavations weakened the stability of the Southern Wall.
 The excavations are thought to have been responsible for creating a large, visible bulge in the Southern Wall that threatened the structural integrity of the Temple Mount, necessitating major repairs.
-The repairs have been called "unsightly" because they appear as a large, bright, white patch of smooth stones in a golden tan wall of rusticated ashlar.
+The repairs were called "unsightly" because they appear as a large, bright, white patch of smooth stones in a golden tan wall of rusticated ashlar.

-In December 1996 the new mosque was officially inaugurated as El-Marwani Mosque.
+In December 1996 the new mosque was officially inaugurated as Al-Marwani Mosque and names after the Umayyad Al-Marwani family, the family of Abd al-Malik ibn Marwan, the Umayyad caliph that built the Al-Aqsa Compound where the Al-Marwani Mosque is located at.